squidfunk/mkdocs-material/docs/plugins/social.md

 <!-- md:default `assets/images/social` -->

-It is normally not necessary to specify this setting, except for when you want to change the path within your [`site` directory][mkdocs.site_dir] from which social cards are served.
+It is normally not necessary to specify this setting, except for when you want to change the path within your [`site` directory][mkdocs.site_dir] where social cards are stored.
 If you want to change it, use:

 ``` yaml
 plugins: